• Skip to main content

 That means, if you have 50 grams of starter then feed 50 grams of water and 50 grams of flour.
 Stir it up and lightly cover to let it rise.

 This is a good way to maintain a healthy starter and typically how I feed it on a daily basis.
-You can then take from your starter the amount you need to use and re-feed what is left behind.
+When ready to bake take what you need, and then re-feed what is left behind.
+In 6-8 hours you will be ready to bake with it again.

 How much you feed can also depend on the recipe itself.